Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Setup

-where $L$ is the AdS-radius, $\mathfrak{b}(z)$ is the warp-factor, $g(z)$ is the blackening function, $ \nu $ is the parameter of primary anisotropy, caused by non-symmetry of heavy-ion collision (HIC), and $c_B$ is the coefficient of secondary anisotropy related to the external magnetic field $F^{(B)}_{\mu \nu}$.
-Choice of $\mathfrak{b}(z)$ determines the phase transitions structure of the model, so we follow previous works and consider $\mathfrak{b}(z)=e^{-cz^2/2}$.
-This warp-factor reproduces the phase transitions structure that corresponds the heavy quarks' case from the Columbia plot \cite{Brown:1990ev,Philipsen:2016hkv,Aarts:2014nba, Ghiglieri:2016tvj}.
-Besides, the warp-factor $\mathfrak{b}(z) = e^{- 2 a \ln (bz^2 + 1)}$ describes the light quarks' case.
+The special form of prefactors $\left(\frac{z}{L}\right)^{2-\frac{2}{\nu }}$ describes non-symmetry of heavy-ion collision (HIC), and $c_B$ is the coefficient of secondary anisotropy related to the external magnetic field.
+The specific choice of the warp-factor $\mathfrak{b}(z)$ determines the phase transitions structure of the model.
+The warp-factor of the form $\mathfrak{b}(z)=e^{-cz^2/2}$ reproduces the heavy quarks' phase transitions structure of the Columbia plot \cite{Brown:1990ev,Philipsen:2016hkv,Aarts:2014nba, Ghiglieri:2016tvj}.
+The warp-factor $\mathfrak{b}(z) = e^{- 2 a \ln (bz^2 + 1)}$ describes the light quarks' case.
 The explicit solutions for the blackening function $g$, the gauge kinetic functions $f_0$, $f_2$ and $f_B$, the dilaton field, and the dilaton field potential $V$ are given in \cite{Arefeva:2020vae}.